wagtail/wagtail/docs/contributing/committing.md

 Contributors are added in chronological order, with new contributors added to the bottom of the list.
 Use their preferred name.
-You can usually find the name of a contributor on their Github profile.
+You can usually find the name of a contributor on their GitHub profile.
 If in doubt, or if their name is not on their profile, ask them how they want to be named.

 If the changes to be merged are small enough to be a single commit,